andrioni/snowplow.github.com/_posts/2014-08-31-analyzing-page-view-data-in-neo4j.md

 Notice that the most common route is to click, from left to right, on each of the titles listed along the top of the Snowplow website.
 Notice also that the second most common path is just repeatedly refreshing the home page.
 We could modify the search to exclude these using a WHERE clause as we did in the last example.

-## What are the most common journeys that end on a particular page?
+<h2 id="what-are-the-most-common-journeys-that-end-on-a-particular-page">4.
+What are the most common journeys that end on a particular page?</h2>

 This time we'll look at paths that lead to the 'About' page.
 The only changes we need to make from our previous example is to change the target page and reverse the *prev* edges.
 But just to keep things varied, let's exclude paths that include the 'About' page before the end.